Troubleshooting and FAQ

 - Our ready-to-use CloudFormation stack already includes a properly configured COTURN server.

-If you are deploying OpenVidu Server by your own, there are detailed instructions in the Deploying OpenVidu as a native service section, which explains how to install, configure and run COTURN in Ubuntu.
+If you are deploying OpenVidu Server by your own, there are detailed instructions in the Deploying OpenVidu on Ubuntu section, which explains how to install, configure and run COTURN on Ubuntu.

 You can test your COTURN server on this website: Trickle ICE.
 To do so, remove the default Google server from the list and add your own following this format:

 turn:YOUR_TURN_IP:YOUR_TURN_PORT(add your TURN username and password below)

 7. What does OpenVidu not integrate regarding WebRTC and Kurento yet?

 As the main goal OpenVidu has is to make as simple as possible the integration of video-call capabilities in applications, it would make little sense to support all the features provided by Kurento: why would most of developers want visual recognition or augmented reality capabilities when adding video-calls to their apps?

 But there's also a bunch of features supported by Kurento or WebRTC that will be part of OpenVidu as well: